ansys/pymechanical-env/README.rst

 Overview
 --------

-``ansys-mechanical-env`` facilitates the integration of ``PyMechanical`` within a Linux environment.
+``PyMechanical-Env`` contains a package, ``ansys-mechanical-env``, that facilitates the integration of ``PyMechanical`` within a Linux environment.
+The package has the ability to:

-- Automatically determine the version and location of the ANSYS Mechanical software.
+- Automatically determine the version and location of the Ansys Mechanical software.
-- Offer users the option to manually specify the version number.
+- Offer users the option to manually specify the version number for Mechanical.
 - Configure and set the requisite environment variables.

 Installation